 Aging Well

-Making joyfulness a habit.
+Make joyfulness a habit.
 If we can choose to be joyful, it will become a powerful habit in our lives.

-Investing time with family and friends.
+Invest time with family and friends.
 Relationships strengthen brain connections.
 Cultivate friendships of all ages and stages of life so we can be open to seeing things from different perspectives.

 Try not to take things personally.
 Things that people say and do usually aren’t usually about us.